jlincolndennis/interview-questions/05-javascript-questions.md

 What's the difference between Primitive and Reference types in Javascript?
 >A primitive type has a fixed amount of memory that it takes up, where as a reference type does not.
 Examples of primitive types are boolean values or integers, where as examples of ref types would be arrays and objects.
 Ref types like arrays are made up of references, or pointers to their values, hence the name

-Explain event delegation
-> After an event is triggered on a specific element, it travels up the DOM and alerts parent elements in nesting order.

-> Event delegation allows you to avoid adding event listeners to specific nodes;  instead, the event listener is added to one parent.

 Explain how `this` works in JavaScript
 > The 'this' reference refers to (and holds the value of) the singular object that invoked the function where 'this' is used.